cometapp/engine/content/article2/main.md

-# Review of deep learning algorithms for image classification
+# Review of Deep Learning Algorithms for Image Classification

 ## Why do we need image classification?